How do the payroll formulas work?

 The TABLE statement is telling us to compare the Amount with the table for the formula.
 When we click the Set Up Tax Brackets button, the Set Up Tax Brackets window opens.

 The table is saying, "If your taxable income is more than (B) withhold C+ (D% of (A-B))."
-Or C+(D/100(A-B))=E (E being the number we will plug back into our formula.)
+Or C+(D/100(A-B))=E (E being the number we’ll plug back into our formula.)
 Let's look at this in real numbers.

 B=10300